What are the terms and conditions?

 12.3.2 you do not pay the Fees when you are supposed to;

-12.3.3 we discover that you do not have an immigration status entitling you to undertake the Course (this does not apply to Online Courses); or
+12.3.3 we discover that you do not have an immigration status entitling you to undertake the Class (this does not apply to Online Classes); or

 12.3.4 you break the Contract in a material way and do not correct the situation within 14 days of us asking you in writing to do so.